Filing Proof of Service in a Divorce Case

 You must file proof of service with the court.
 This is how you notify the court that your spouse has been properly served.

-- What is 'proof of service'?
-What do I have to file?
+What is 'proof of service'?
+What do I need to file?

-- The person who served the papers must sign a statement that the papers were served, and the statement must be filed with the court.
-This statement is called an affidavit of service or a return of service.
+- The person who served the papers must sign a statement that the papers were served.
+This statement is also called an affidavit of service or a return of service.

-- Read the sections below to find out more about how to do an affidavit of service depending on whether service was done by hand-delivery, certified mail, publishing or posting.
+- Read the sections below to find out more about how to do an affidavit of service depending on whether service was done by hand-delivery, certified mail, publication, or posting.

-- The person who delivered the papers to your spouse must sign and notarize the affidavit.
+- The person who delivered the papers to your spouse must sign the affidavit.
+Notarization is not required.

 - The affidavit should indicate what papers were mailed and when.